 Credit Score Damage

-Collections agencies sue for even the smallest amounts of debt.
-Many lenders win simply because the borrower doesn’t show up to court.
-If they win, the court may order the debt to be collected from the borrower in a few ways.
+If you think you’re smarter than they are, think again.
+Do not ignore the court summons.
+Many lenders win in court simply because the borrower doesn’t show up.
+If they win, the court may order the debt to be collected from the borrower in a few ways:

-- Wage garnishment: The court may order employers to withhold money from the borrower’s paycheck for debt repayment.
+- Wage garnishment: The court may order employers to withhold money from the your paycheck for debt repayment.

-- Property lien: The creditor has claim to the borrower’s property.
-If the borrower sells the property, they must pay off their debt with the proceeds.
+- Property lien: The creditor can claim your property.
+If you sell the property, you’re legally obligated to pay off their debt with the proceeds.

-- Seizing property: In some cases, the court may order the seizure of a piece of the borrower’s property.
+- Seizing property: In some cases, the court may order the seizure of a piece of your property.

 This is where jail time becomes a threat.
-If you fail to follow court orders, you can be imprisoned.
+If you fail to follow court orders, you may wind up in prison.

-What to Do If You Can’t Pay Your Payday Loan
+What are Some Options if You Can’t Pay Your Payday Loan?

-If the lender isn’t a CFSAA member, check your state’s laws.
+If the lender isn’t a CFSA member, check your state’s laws.
 Several states make all payday lenders offer EPPs.
 Others ban or restrict rollovers.
 Some have even outlawed payday loans entirely.

 Seek Out Community Assistance Programs